vasantisuthar/vasantisuthar/README.md

 I work in javascript, with frontend and backend tools, java.
 Like to explore new tools and technologies.

 # 💫About Me :
-- :seedling: I am currently learning redux, java and DevOps.
+- :seedling: I am currently learning Next.js and DevOps.
 - :earth_africa:		 I like to contribute to open source and explore github.
 - :handshake: If you want any collaboration feel free to mail me at vasantisuthar15@gmail.com.
 - :v: I'm open to opportunities.